December 11-12, 2019

 About the Conference

-Modern Railways are making increasing use of new generation track inspection and operating technology to obtain more and more data on the condition of the track and equipment.
+Modern Railways are making increasing use of new generation inspection and operating technology to obtain more and more data on the condition of the track, equipment, and operations.
 This extensive amount of data, which includes data of increasing complexity as well as volume, has led to a condition known as “Big Data”, where the volume of data is such that traditional analysis techniques are no longer viable to efficiently make use of all of this large volume of data.
 Thus, important information is often buried in this “mountain” of data.
-Since railways need to convert this data into useable information to help them plan their capital maintenance programs, there is a need for the application of new and improved analysis techniques to make this conversion from data into information.
-One such area of improved data analysis is the use of “Big Data” statistical analysis techniques.
-Others include improved engineering modeling and more traditional statistical analysis techniques.
+Since railways need to convert this data into useable information to help them plan their maintenance and capital programs, there is a need for the application of new and improved analysis techniques to make this conversion from data into information.
+One such area of improved data analysis is the use of “Big Data” or Data Analytics with its associated statistical analysis techniques which is the focus of this conference.

 Accommodations & Transportation